telerik/winforms-docs/ganttview/formatting/graphicalview-item-formatting.md

 ---

 # GraphicalView item formatting

-##

 The __GraphicalViewItemFormatting__ event allows you to change the style and looks of the items displayed in the graphical view.
-The following example demonstrates how to format all tasks that involve some selection e.g. their title starts with “Select”.
+The following example demonstrates how to format all tasks that involve some selection e.g. their title starts with "Select".

 {{source=..\SamplesCS\GanttView\Formatting\GraphicalViewItemFormatting.cs region=GraphicalViewItemFormatting}}
 {{source=..\SamplesVB\GanttView\Formatting\GraphicalViewItemFormatting.vb region=GraphicalViewItemFormatting}}